All Episodes

 It's another offense against the First Amendment.

-It really really is unbelievable.
+It really, really is unbelievable.

-Is there any chan I I don't see the change coming?
+I don't see the change coming.

-I uh Christopher Ray's had his opportunity, Nicole.
+Christopher Wray's had his opportunity, Nicole.

-Uh now the we do know that the investigation by the House Judiciary Committee into the FBI and the DOJ is happening.
+Now, we do know that the investigation by the House Judiciary Committee into the FBI and the DOJ is happening.

 Yeah, Sean, I completely agree.

-Um I've I've met Christopher Ray.
+I've met Christopher Wray.

 I met him actually his first day on the job ever.

-He happened to be in the Miami division for um a memorial service for an agent that had passed away, and I respected that.
+He happened to be in the Miami division for a memorial service for an agent that had passed away, and I respected that.

-He was kind, he was professional, respectful.
+He was professional, respectful.

-I had nothing positive but you know, nothing but positive things to say about that.
+I had nothing positive, but, you know, nothing but positive things to say about that.

-You you start over, right?
+You start over, right?

-You get a new coach, you get new players, and there are so many amazing people doing good work at the FBI, but in order to restore the faith of the American people, we are going to the FBI is probably going to need to make some some drastic, you know, changes.
+But in order to restore the faith of the American people, we are going to, the FBI is probably going to need to make some drastic changes.

-This is a law enforcement agency, and and I think that's what Americans want and deserve.
+And I think that's what Americans want and deserve.

-They just want an unbiased, impartial law enforcement agency that is there to protect them.
+Just want an unbiased, impartial law enforcement agency that is there to protect them.

 I can't even believe that.

-We have whistleblower laws that protect people uh that tell the truth about things that are going wrong in government.
+We have whistleblower laws that protect people that tell the truth about things that are going wrong in government.

-Uh Nicole, always great to have you.
+Nicole, always great to have you.

 Thank you.

-It's on Hannity.com, Amazon.com, bookstores uh everywhere.
+It's on Hannity.com, Amazon.com, bookstores everywhere.

 We really do.

-Sean, thank you for all you're doing.
+Sad, Sean, thank you for all you're doing.

-Well, yeah, when they arrest me, remind me of that, okay.
+Well, yeah, when they arrest me, remind me of that, okay?

-Uh I don't want to talk badly about the FBI.
+I don't want to talk badly about the FBI.

-I grew I just said this yesterday.
+I grew up, I just said this yesterday.

 We looked it up to them.